robbert-harms/MOT/README.rst

 There are a few caveats and known issues, primarily related to OpenCL:

 * Windows support is experimental due to the difficulty of installing PyOpenCL, hopefully installing PyOpenCL will get easier on Windows soon.
-* For AMD users with Ubuntu >= 16, the new AMD GPU-Pro driver is still in beta and may not work with all the kernels in MOT.
+* For AMD users with Ubuntu >= 16, the new AMD GPU-Pro driver is still in beta and may not work with all the optimalization routines    cd  in MOT.
   Our recommendation at the moment (October 2016) is to use Ubuntu version 14 when using AMD hardware.
 * GPU acceleration is not possible in most virtual machines due to lack of GPU or PCI-E pass-through, this will change whenever virtual machines vendors program this feature.
   Our recommendation is to install Linux on your machine directly.